THE CHAIR OF GAUGUIN

 Vincent van Gogh (1853 - 1890), Arles, November 1888

-This painting of Paul Gauguin's chair is a 'portrait' of Van Gogh's friend and fellow artist.
-The modern novels and burning candle on the green seat cushion symbolize the character of the absent painter.
+This painting of Paul Gauguin's chair is a 'portrait' of Van Gogh's artist friend.
+The modern novels and the candlestick with burning candle symbolise the character of the absent one.

-Using mainly red and green hues, Van Gogh tried to suggest the mood of night.
-He also painted a pendant of this work with a daytime atmosphere: his own simple peasant chair in bright yellow and blue.
-The two paintings represent the different personalities of the two artists, who quarreled and went their separate ways soon afterwards.
+In predominantly red and green tints, Van Gogh tried to capture a nocturnal atmosphere.
+As a counterpart to this work, he also painted a daytime effect: his own simple peasant chair, in bright yellow and blue.
+The two paintings symbolise the different characters of the two artists, who soon after broke up.

-Van Gogh skillfully captured the bluish shadows and reflected light on the polished wood of the chair.
-These were created by the gas lighting (a gas lamp can be seen in the background)
+Van Gogh accurately painted bluish shadows and light reflections on the chair's shiny wood.
+These were caused by the gaslight (a gas lamp can be seen in the background).

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥!